expo/expo/docs/versions/v10.0.0/guides/how-exponent-works.rst

   :width: 500

-The process is essentially the same as opening an Exponent app in development, only now we hit the Exponent backend to get the manifest, and manifest points us to your app's JavaScript which now lives on CloudFront.
+The process is essentially the same as opening an Exponent app in development, only now we hit an Exponent server to get the manifest, and manifest points us to CloudFront to retrieve your app's JavaScript.

+Opening Exponent Apps Offline
+"""""""""""""""""""""""""""""

+The Exponent client will automatically cache the most recent version of every app it has opened.
+When you try to open an Exponent app, it will always try and fetch the latest version, but if that fails for whatever reason (including being totally offline) then it will load the most recent cached version.

+If you build a standalone app with Exponent, that standalone binary will also ship with a "pre-cached" version of your JavaScript so that it can cold launch the very first time with no internet.
+Continue reading for more information about standalone apps.

-Standalone apps
+Standalone Apps
 """""""""""""""

+You can also package your Exponent app into a standalone binary for submission to the Apple iTunes Store or Google Play.

-We also refer to these as "shell apps", because they are essentially a modified version of the Exponent client that always points to a single published URL and does not include the Exponent home screen.
+Under the hood, it's a modified version of the Exponent client which is designed only to load a single URL (the one for your app) and which will never show the Exponent home screen or brand.
+For more information, see :ref:`Building Standalone Apps <building-standalone-apps>`.